JamieChi/Fannie-Mae-Mortgage-Data-Analysis---R/README.md

 an annual net income of $13 billion1, and held the largest market share, accounting for 40% of the issuance of single-family mortgage-backed securities (MBS).

-## Analysis
-I worked with a smaller subset of the data obtained from Fannie Mae’s data portal.

 ## Data
 The two datasets are small samples randomly drawn from the data